Gold Is But a Shiny Yellow Metal

 author/source: Brian Nelson, CFA

-Image shown: The performance of an ETF tracking the price of gold bullion, less the expenses to run the ETF, since the beginning of 2018.
+Image shown: The performance of an ETF tracking the price of gold bullion, less the expenses to run the ETF, since 2011.

 "What motivates most gold purchasers is their belief that the ranks of the fearful will grow.
 During the past decade that belief has proved correct.
 Beyond that, the rising price has on its own generated additional buying enthusiasm, attracting purchasers who see the rise as validating an investment thesis.
 As 'bandwagon' investors join any party, they create their own truth – for a while." -- Warren Buffett (2011 annual letter to shareholders)